FreddieIreland/cvxctfwebsite/README.md

 # cvxctfwebsite
-A cross country &amp; track and field website designed by Freddie Ireland and Rowan FitzGerald.
+The Crescenta Valley high school cross country & track and field website designed by Freddie Ireland and Rowan FitzGerald.